Philip Hammond, the Chancellor, claimed on the Andrew Marr Show on 18 June 2017 that the cladding that was used on Grenfell tower is banned in the UK:

 The external walls of the building shall adequately resist the spread of fire over the walls … having regard to the height, use and position of the building.

 The Building Regulations are supported by ‘Approved Documents‘, which set out detailed practical guidance on compliance.
-Somewhat confusingly, I have the impression that these Appproved Documents are often referred to informally as the Building Regulations, no doubt because it is to these that building professionals normally refer when they set out to comply with the legislation.
-They are not legally obliged to do so, as I understand it.
+Somewhat confusingly, these Appproved Documents are often referred to informally as ‘the building regulations’, no doubt because it is to these that building professionals normally refer when they set out to comply with the legislation.
+They are not legally obliged to do so.
 Indeed, the Approved Document to which I am about to turn (B, Vol. 2) states explicitly that ‘there is no obligation to adopt any particular solution contained in an Approved Document’:

-That said, and without having studied the weight that has been put in Court on adherence to Approved Document guidance, I would hazard a guess that a designer or contractor will be left without much to stand on if a building has burned down, the guidance has been ignored, and they have not obtained third-party approval from an accredited body for their alternative solution.
+I have not studied the case law, but I might hazard a guess that a designer or contractor will be left without much to stand on if a building has burned down, the guidance has been ignored, and they have not obtained third-party approval from an accredited body for an alternative solution.

 Guidance in Approved Document B, Volume 2